GlenFlint/visit/src/doc/gui_manual/Quantitative/Expressions.rst

     here with all zeros for off-diagonal elements and the eigenvalues on the main diagonal.

-.. _Transpose_Expression_Function:

-Transpose Function: ``transpose()`` : ``transpose(expr0)``
-    Creates a new tensor expression which is everywhere the transpose of its input argument which must also be a tensor.
-The first row vector in the input becomse the first column vector in the output, etc.

 .. _Tensor_Maximum_Shear_Expression_Function:

 Tensor Maximum Shear Function: ``tensor_maximum_shear()`` : ``tensor_maximum_shear(expr0)``